MikroElektronika/mikrosdk_click_v2/clicks/uv5/details.md

 ### Application Task

-> Measuring light irradiance level by reading data from the UV 5 click board approximately every 4 seconds and displaying it using UART Serial terminal.
+> Measuring light irradiance level by reading data from the UV 5 Click board approximately every 4 seconds and displaying it using UART Serial terminal.

 ```c